Fleschmc/Small_Projects/Cloning/README.md

     Optional:
     -h, --h: Shows help message
     -g, --generate: Indicates that the function should act generatively.
 Crossbreed, add best clones, repeat until no new good clones.
-    -d, --depth: This is the number of new clones to be added with each generation.
+    -d, --depth: The number of new clones to be added with each generation.
 Only supply a value if using --generate.
 Default = 5

   An example would be Cloning.py hhhhhh yyyyyy gggggg 4 -g -d 7
   The parser will intuit when you are switching from clist to ncross_breed